kelvinrono/Birthday/README.md

 ## Author
 Cheruiyot Kelvin
 ## Description
-Its a website  for my portfolio.It desscibes my education background and also the projects i have done
+Its a website  that allows an individual to enter the birth year, month and day and it will give you the day you were born
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal